How Many Months Is 100 Weeks

 Q: How many months are exactly in 100 weeks?

 A: Exactly converting 100 weeks to months is challenging because months vary in length.
-However, using the average of 4.345 weeks per month, 100 weeks is approximately 23.01 months.
+That said, using the average of 4.So 345 weeks per month, 100 weeks is approximately 23.
+01 months.

 Q: Why is there no exact conversion from weeks to months?